rhilconsultants/HELM-ArgoCD-Lab/Lab1/Bonus_Lab.md

 # HELM-ArgoCD-Lab1-Bonus

-## In this lab we will create a Canary Route For a Blue green Deployments using the range operator in helm.
+## In this lab we will create a Canary Route For a Blue green Deployments using the range operator in helm

 1. Create a new Application Deployment files: